TantorLabs/pg_cluster/README.md

 ## Launch without internet access

-It's possible to lauch the playbook without external internet access.
-In that case specify additional environment variable ``add_nexus_repo=false`` during the playbook launch.
-In that case command could look like:
+It's possible to launch the playbook without external internet access.
+In that case, specify the additional environment variable ``add_nexus_repo=false`` during the playbook launch.
+The command might look like this:

 ```bash
 ansible-playbook -i inventory/my_inventory -u admin_user -e "postgresql_vendor=tantordb edition=be major_version=15 add_nexus_repo=false" pg-cluster.yaml -K
 ```

-In that case make sure that following packages are available within local repositories:
+In that case, make sure that the following packages are available in the local repositories:

 * etcd-tantor-all
 * python3-tantor-all